jasonaden/angular/aio/content/guide/observables.md

   };
 }

-// Will run through an array of numbers, emitting one value
+// Run through an array of numbers, emitting one value
 // per second until it gets to the end of the array. function doSequence(observer, arr, idx) {
   return setTimeout(() => {